dgroomes/linux-playground/README.md

    * ```shell
      service ssh restart && exit
      ```
-1. SSH into the container
+9. SSH into the container
    * ```shell
      ssh -o StrictHostKeyChecking=accept-new -p 2345 myuser@localhost
      ```
    * It will prompt you for a password.
 Refer to the `Dockerfile` and to the note about the "bootstrap" design problem.
      Think about this design problem.
 Are the ergonomics of Dockerfiles awkward?
 Yes, in my opinion, they are.
-This is, in part, just the nature of Unix/Linux, the overall ecosystem, and distributed computing.
+This is, in part, just the nature of Unix/Linux, the overall ecosystem, distributed computing, and security schemes.
    * Success, you are in a shell session in the container thanks to SSH!